kayleegeorge/kayleegeorge.github.io/_posts/2025-09-08-ai-editors.md

 **

-Building a good AI editor depends on the end product.
 One thing I really disliked about [Google AI Studio](https://aistudio.google.com/prompts/new_chat) is how slow the turn-taking chat interface is.
 This is a great pattern for when you are iterating on _one_ thing, but horrible for iterating on _many_ things under _one_ theme.
 It's incredibly slow / impossible to parallelize work, annoying to repeat prompts / image attachments for each generation, difficult to differentiate style vs. content, and no gallery view for seeing all outputs at once.

 Even [Sora](https://openai.com/sora/) and [Midjourney](https://www.midjourney.com/) haven't nailed the _best_ flow in my opinion, but I think they are still very good consumer interfaces that have the right pipeline for what they are trying to achieve right now (queues for background generation, social explore gallery, etc.).